coinfloor/API/WEBSOCKET-README.md

 `base` and `counter` are the asset codes of the base and counter assets of the order.

-`quantity` is the amount of base asset that is to be traded.
+`quantity` is the [scaled][] amount of base asset that is to be traded.
 It is negative for a sell order and positive for a buy order.
 This field must be supplied if `price` is supplied and must be omitted if `total` is supplied.

-`price` is the price at which the order offers to trade, scaled by a factor of 10000.
+`price` is the [scaled][] price at which the order offers to trade.
 It is optional; if omitted, the order will be executed as a market order.

-`total` is the amount of the counter asset that is to be traded.
+`total` is the [scaled][] amount of the counter asset that is to be traded.
 It is negative for a sell order and positive for a buy order.
 This field must be omitted if `price` is supplied and must be supplied if `quantity` is omitted.

 `persist` is optional.
 If **true** or omitted, the order will remain on the order book until canceled or fulfilled.
 If **false**, the order will be canceled automatically when the client disconnects.
 This flag has no effect on market orders.